 - Depending on the student’s major and on the level of work to be evaluated, credit for some courses in other sciences may also be subject to examination.

 - The restrictions on college course work taken during high school (outlined in the previous section) apply to all undergraduate students.

 - Completion of an approved beginning-level language sequence at a different institution doesn't satisfy the language competency requirement; ordinarily, it would qualify the student to take an on-campus competency exam.

 Residency Requirements and Enrollment Limits for Transfer Students

-Transfer students must be in residence at the University of Chicago for at least six quarters (excluding summer quarters and UChicago sponsored summer abroad programs) and successfully complete a minimum of 18 courses while in residence.
+A transfer student must be in residence as a degree-seeking student in the College for at least six quarters (excluding summer quarters and UChicago sponsored summer abroad programs) and successfully complete a minimum of 18 courses (1800 units) while in residence.
 More than half of the requirements for a major and/or minor must be met by registering for courses bearing University of Chicago course numbers.
 Course credit approved to transfer will count toward the 3800-unit credit minimum students are required to earn via course enrollment.